NotoriousENG/SpaceCats/README.md

 In Space Cats you are thrust into an intergalactic space war, full of color and life, and yes cats!
 Get your Sparklers and Nukez (weapons) ready, you’re in for a wild ride!
 Space Cats’s low poly aesthetic feels like a fever dream crossover of games like Way to the Woods, Watam, and StarFox 64.

 ## Status
-We are in the post-prototype/ pre-Alpha phase.
+We are in the post-Alpha phase.

 ## Trello Board
 https://trello.com/b/HlM3llJs/space-cats

 ## How to Play
-1. Download and extract Prototype (Win64).7z
+1. Download and extract Alpha (Win64).7z
 2. Run "Space Cats.exe"

 ## Controls